duncanLyster/TEMPEST/README.md

 - Calculates insolation and temperature arrays for each model facet, iterating until model convergence.
 - Visualises results and saves for further analysis.
 - SI units are standard, exceptions are clearly stated.
+- **NEW**: SPICE integration for realistic mission scenarios with time-varying geometry and observer viewing angles.

 ## How to Get Started
 You can watch this video which takes you through from download to running TEMPEST on your own computer: https://youtu.be/0_YJEAbp2vQ